We use affiliate links. They let us sustain ourselves at no cost to you.

 Sending Python Asynchronous Requests with aiohttp

-The tool is built on top of asyncio, Python’s built-in asynchronous I/O framework.
-It can manage multiple requests without blocking the main program’s execution.
+The tool is built on top of asyncio, Python’s built-in asynchronous I/O (input/output) framework.
+It uses async/await syntax to manage multiple requests without blocking the main program’s execution.

 If you need to set up a custom API or endpoint for your web scraper, aiohttp allows you to build web applications and APIs for managing asynchronous connections.